sohale/sohale.github.io/pages/reinvented.md

 ### Reinvented knowing they exist, based on the general idea, without any technical details (in pre-internet):
 * Metaballs (Implicit Surface modelling rendering using Ray Casting)
+    * I "guessed" the method and formula for the implicit object modelling based on a small paragram I read about it in a magazine.
+I was inspired by certain types of "Penumbra" (half-shadows) -- I was fascinated by various optical phenomena.
+I used to spend a lot of time observing optic phenomena, because of my interest in optics, long hours of star gazing, playing with optical phenomena, I was obsessed with astronomy observation, telescopes (I intended to build a telescope at age 8 but eventually built my first telescope much later, in age probably 10-11 at end of primary school).
+Later on, at age 12-13, also I was obsessed with visualising  electrical fields and potential fields based on Coulomb's law -- using computers as well as on paper.

 ### Chemistry:
 * Glycerol with potassium permanganate causing explosive reaction